ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 ### Other commitments.

 Not included in the Salary section above are short-term commitments such as funding for Spectrum and Rosen in 2022.
-Full details will be given later (once their tokenomics are published).
+Full details will be given at a later date.

-### Token Liquidation Strategy

-TBA

 ## The Ergo Foundations Future